-The US Virgin Islands will be celebrating their 100th anniversary as a US Territory in just 2 years!
+The US Virgin Islands will be celebrated their 100th anniversary as a US Territory.
 In 1917, the three large islands (St. Croix, St. Thomas and St. John, in order of size) were purchased for 25 Million US dollars (in gold) from Denmark.
 With the exception of being able to vote for president or US Congress, citizens have the same rights as citizens of the 50 US states.

 The US Virgin Islands are a little known tax haven for all.
 We have no state, county, or city taxes, no sales tax and extremely low property taxes ( $377 per $100,000 of value for homes and condominiums).
 Our only taxes are paid on IRS Forms, to the local government, know as "mirror image" taxation.
 Yes, the $8000 first time home buyers credit is available, for example.

 On St. Croix, we live the lifestyle of the rich and famous, without the bother of being either.
 We're a cosmopolitan small town with the benefits of small town life, but not the isolation.
 After you have been on island for several days, people on the street begin greeting you.
 We live an active, outdoors lifestyle, participating in sports and events - tennis, golf, sailing, croquet, baseball, baseball, cricket, running, triathalons.
 Whatever your interests, we have a group - gardening (particularly orchids and bonsai), watercolors, writers workshops, quilting, mentoring and tutoring, church groups, amateur theatricals.
 Out animal welfare center is a volunteer effort, as is our historical society and botanical garden.

 About the same as a moderately sized US city.
 Food costs compare to major cities, offset by no home heating costs.
 Only one set of clothing is needed - summer and beach clothes - winter clothing is stored for visits to the mainland.